 Sec.
-2-184.
-Purchases of maintenance, repair and operating supplies and services.
+2-184. - Purchases of Maintenance, Repair and Operating Supplies and Services.

-- (a) Routine county operations require the on-going purchase of maintenance, repair, and operating supplies and services ("MRO"), and therefore when exclusively used for the procurement of MRO requirements, contracts may be procured and increased in accordance with this section.
-MRO purchases include preventative or scheduled maintenance supplies and/or services such as hardware, tools, chemicals, paints, paper products, office products and other consumables and associated services utilized for routine operation of the county in which the department operating budget would fund the contract.
-MRO purchases specifically exclude capital improvement projects or consulting services. - (b) Contracts for MRO requirements may be put in place to secure competitively procured pricing, and should establish the applicable pricing, unit costs, terms and conditions, estimated quantities and total expenditures.
-MRO contracts may be entered into in accordance with the authorities set out in section 2-188 herein, however when increases to MRO contracts are needed, the county administrator is authorized, when such increase would otherwise exceed existing delegated authority, to increase estimated and authorized expenditures on any MRO contract in an amount not-to-exceed 50 percent of the initial award, which amount shall be cumulative over the term of the contract.
-Any increase beyond 50 percent of the initial award will require approval by the board, or re-solicitation of the contract.
-All increases to contracts in excess of \$150,000.00 will be placed in a report and filed with the board each fiscal quarter.
-The director may increase estimated and authorized expenditures on any MRO contract in an amount not-to-exceed \$150,000.00 cumulatively over the term of the contract.
-The director also has authority to approve MRO contracts up to \$150,000.00 in accordance with section 2-188 herein.
-Increases in accordance with this section must be made in compliance with the provisions of F.S. ch.
+- (a) Routine County operations require the on-going purchase of maintenance, repair, and operating supplies and services ("MRO"), and therefore when exclusively used for the procurement of MRO requirements, contracts may be procured and increased in accordance with this section.
+MRO purchases include preventative or scheduled maintenance supplies and/or services such as hardware, tools, chemicals, paints, paper products, office products and other consumables and associated services utilized for routine operation.
+MRO purchases specifically exclude capital improvement projects or consulting services. - (b) Contracts for MRO requirements may be put in place to secure competitively procured pricing, and should establish the applicable pricing, unit costs, terms and conditions, and estimated quantities and total expenditures.
+Such contracts may be entered into in accordance with the authorities set out in Section 2-188 herein, however when increases to MRO contracts are needed, the county administrator is authorized, when such increase would otherwise exceed existing delegated authority, to increase estimated and authorized expenditures on any MRO contract in an amount not-to-exceed fifty percent (50%) of the initial award, which amount shall be cumulative over the term of the contract.
+Any increase beyond fifty percent (50%) of the initial award will require approval by the Board, or re-solicitation of the contract.
+All increases to contracts in excess of \$100,000.00 will be placed in a report and filed with the Board each fiscal quarter.
+The Director may increase estimated and authorized expenditures on any MRO contract in an amount not-to-exceed \$100,000.00 cumulatively over the term of the contract.
+Increases in accordance with this Section must be made in compliance with the provisions of F.S. ch.
 129, relating to the county budget.